 Step 3: Add Hardware, Install Doors, and Admire

 Another thing we did to really take the Pax wardrobe to the next level was to switch out the hardware.
 We used long gold hardware pulls that reflect a few other gold elements in the room and look amazing with the light green-gray paint.

 Doesn’t it all look so much better now?
 Way more intentional and seamless within the room.

-Alright – that was the last big piece of the puzzle for this room.
+Alright and we’re finished with the IKEA Pax Hack!
+That was the last big piece of the puzzle for this room.
 Now I’m accessorizing and getting it ready for the big reveal!